mostafamohamed521/Portfolio/README.md

 ## Color theme

-The accent color is a dark burgundy gradient (`--accent-gradient` in `src/styles/index.css`), used on the primary button and the ambient background glow.
-Both dark and light mode are tuned to the same warm, burgundy-leaning palette — light mode uses a warm cream background rather than pure white.
+The accent color is a warm amber gradient (`--accent-gradient` in `src/styles/index.css`), used on the primary button and the ambient background glow.
+Both dark and light mode use the same amber accent — light mode uses a warm cream background rather than pure white.

 ## Deploying